 - There was no political unity in India at that time.
 As a result, India was then divided into a number of conflicting small states.

-- Although the monarchy was a conventional government system, many republican Mahajanapadas existed during that period.
+- Although the monarchy was a conventional system of government, a number of republican Mahajanapadas existed during that period.
 Such as Manalla and Brijji.

 - Out of the sixteen Mahajanapadas, Magadha, Kosala, Avanti, and Batsa were quite powerful.
 However, the rivalry between them began for the purpose of domination in Aryavarta, i.e. North India, and finally ended with the success of Magadha.